denisecase/denisecase.github.io/_posts/2016-07-16-chocolatey.md

 ---
 layout: post
-title: Manage Windows Software Easily with Chocolately
+title: Manage Windows Software Easily with Chocolatey
 ---

 Looking for an easy way to manage the software on your Windows computer?
 Chocolatey makes managing Windows software easy (as easy as apt-get on Linux).